iqb-berlin/testcenter/docs/manual_installation.md

 - See `scripts/initialize.php` for more options of the initialize-script.

-- Optionally you can create the file `config/DatabaseConnectionData.json` beforehand manually and omit the corresponding argument when calling the initialize-script.
+- Optionally you can create the file `config/DatabaseConnectionData.json` beforehand manually and omit the corresponding arguments when calling the initialize-script.
   You may use the template file `config/DatabaseConnectionData.template.json` as a starting point for your own.
 If values are not self-explanatory, see the init-script parameter descriptions above.